MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Setting up payment terms

-If you chose to install the default payment terms provided with the accounting system when you created the company you’re setting up, they’ll appear when you open the Payment Terms Setup window and choose the Payment Terms lookup button.
+If you chose to install the default payment terms provided with the accounting system when you created the company you're setting up, they'll appear when you open the Payment Terms Setup window and choose the Payment Terms lookup button.
 You also can print a Payment Terms Report by choosing File \>\> Print in the Payment Terms Setup window.

-If you didn’t load default payment terms, or if you need additional payment terms, use the Payment Terms Setup window to create them.
-Use the following procedure to set up payment terms that don’t include a discount.
+If you didn't load default payment terms, or if you need additional payment terms, use the Payment Terms Setup window to create them.
+Use the following procedure to set up payment terms that don't include a discount.

 If, after beginning to use your accounting system, you need to update or remove any of the payment terms, you can do so at any time.
-Existing transactions using the payment terms won’t be affected by the changes.
+Existing transactions using the payment terms won't be affected by the changes.

-For payment terms that use a date or the end of month (EOM) payment terms, you can specify a grace period for each customer to whom you’re offering Date/EOM payment terms, or for each vendor from whom you’re receiving those terms.
+For payment terms that use a date or the end of month (EOM) payment terms, you can specify a grace period for each customer to whom you're offering Date/EOM payment terms, or for each vendor from whom you're receiving those terms.

 - To specify a grace period for customers, use the Customer Maintenance